Corruption: where there are power and money, there is potential for unfair and unethical abuses and mismanagement.

 In tandem with the above-mentioned anti-bribery/anti-corruption company policy, there needs to be employee training on the same topics — to lock in the knowledge and the behavior.

 Education is key to preventing corruption in the workplace.
 Training the staff (from top to bottom) to understand their responsibilities to the law, the company, and each other — as well as to grasp the consequences of violating these laws and policies — will put everyone "on the same page" of zero-tolerance toward corruption at the company.

 The kind of major corruption that brings down enterprises typically does not happen at the bottom of the workplace hierarchy.
 On the contrary, it's usually the supervisors and the executives that succumb to the worst of it: so they should receive the most training as well as the most scrutiny.

-Shared responsibility and accountability -- from all tiers of the workforce -- for fighting corruption in their midst is detrimental in winning over the employees' trust and loyalty.
+Shared responsibility and accountability — from all tiers of the workforce — for fighting corruption in their midst is detrimental to winning over the employees' trust and loyalty.